Case Study: Implementing a Microsoft 365 Cloud Office Environment / Chuou-Densetsu Inc.

 First of all, the speed and efficiency of all computer-based tasks have improved dramatically.

-This includes everything from application startup and file access to overall work efficiency and communication.
+This includes everything from application startup and file access to overall work efficiency and internal communication.

 Instead of sending Excel files as email attachments, we can now collaborate on documents online and communicate via chat.

-With the introduction of Teams, group chats have become the norm, making internal communication much smoother.
+With the introduction of Microsoft Teams, group chats have become the norm, making internal communication much smoother.

-File exchanges with our Vietnam branch, which were previously done by email, are now stress-free.
+File exchanges with our Vietnam branch, which were previously handled by email, are now completely stress-free.

 Teams has also enabled us to check attendance and work schedules online.

-In the past, employees had to come to the office and write their schedules on a whiteboard, but now I no longer need to call night-shift workers to confirm their schedules.
+In the past, employees had to come to the office and write their schedules on a whiteboard, and I often had to call night-shift workers to confirm their schedules.

-The network cameras not only enhance security but also allow us to monitor the Kawaguchi Warehouse in real-time from the head office, making it easy to know the whereabouts of staff members we need to contact.
+The network cameras not only enhance security but also allow us to monitor the Kawaguchi Warehouse in real time from the head office, making it easy to track the whereabouts of staff members we need to contact.

-Q: How do you plan to operate it going forward?
+Q: How do you plan to operate the system going forward?

-We are now motivated to explore and try out the various features of Teams.
+We are now motivated to explore and make full use of the various features of Teams.

-Just having this motivation is a breakthrough for our company.
+Simply having this motivation is a significant breakthrough for our company.

-We aim to use the system to visualize construction progress and further improve work efficiency.
-However, we believe it is first important for our employees to become more comfortable and familiar with the system.
+Our goal is to use the system to visualize construction progress and further enhance work efficiency.
+However, we believe it is first essential for employees to become comfortable and familiar with the system before expanding its use.

 Q: Please tell us about your future plans and expectations for THT.

-We must develop new strengths to adapt to the increasing diversity and rapid changes in society.
+We need to develop new strengths to keep pace with the increasing diversity and rapid changes in society.

-Our company has expertise in electrical equipment and communication technology, but since technological innovation in IT advances quickly, we plan to promote digital transformation (DX) with the support of THT.
+While our company has expertise in electrical equipment and communication technology, IT is evolving at a much faster rate.
+With THT's support, we plan to actively promote digital transformation (DX) to ensure we stay competitive and innovative.

 Q: Finally, could you please help promote THT to those reading this article?

-By sharing our business strategy with THT, they propose IT solutions tailored to our needs.
-With the safety, security, and stability they have built through maintenance and operations, THT equips us with new tools to strengthen our company.
+By understanding and aligning with our business strategy, THT propose IT solutions that are perfectly tailored to our needs.
+With the safety, security, and stability they provide through ongoing maintenance and operations, THT equips us with the tools to strengthen and grow our company.